-Self-monitoring of blood glucose is considered as an effective tool for the management of diabetes, especially for those who require insulin treatment.
+Self-monitoring of blood glucose is considered an effective tool for the management of diabetes, especially for those who require insulin treatment.

 Studies have shown that when patients perform self-monitoring, support through appropriate educational initiatives is critical to ensure that patients understand the rationale for self-monitoring of blood glucose.
-See also the separate article on Diabetes Education and Self-management Programmes.
+See also the separate Diabetes Education and Self-management Programmes article.

 Methods of monitoring glucose

 Various methods of glucose monitoring are available, including HbA1c measurement, blood glucose monitoring and urine testing.
-Note: urine testing is not recommended but may be useful for some patients with diet- or tablet-controlled type 2 diabetes mellitus - for example, as a warning sign of high glucose levels when unwell.
+NB: urine testing is not recommended but may be useful for some patients with diet- or tablet-controlled type 2 diabetes mellitus - for example, as a warning sign of high glucose levels when unwell.

 Blood glucose monitoring

 Blood glucose monitoring using a meter gives a direct measure of the glucose concentration at the time of the test and can detect hypoglycaemia as well as hyperglycaemia.

 Patients should be properly trained in the use of blood glucose monitoring systems and to take appropriate action on the results obtained.
 Inadequate understanding of the normal fluctuations in blood glucose can lead to confusion and inappropriate action.